 This all-in-one SEO platform (and others) uncovers so much data that can make the life of any content marketer much easier.

-So, it makes sense to trust your idea generation process to your SEO platform of choice.
+So, it makes sense to trust your idea generation process for your SEO platform of choice.
 Instead of agonizing over a manual process that’s entirely in your head, you follow the data and come up with enough content ideas to fill out even the most aggressive editorial calendar.

 Except that’s not the whole story.